Orangutany Guide

 3

-Confusing Death Cap with paddy straw mushroom
+Confusing Death Cap with Paddy Straw Mushroom

 This kills people in California almost every year.
 The Death Cap looks remarkably similar to the paddy straw mushroom (Volvariella volvacea), a common edible species in Southeast Asia.
 Immigrants who grew up eating paddy straw mushrooms pick Death Caps from under oak trees and cook them for their families.
 These are real, documented cases.